 6 cups miniature marshmallows

-6 key limes, juiced and zested (divided)
+6 key limes, juiced and zested (divided, see notes in recipe)

 4 ounces white chocolate or vanilla almond bark